Red Army Faction

-The Red Army Faction (Rote Armee Fraktion, /de/; RAF /de/), also known as the Baader–Meinhof Group or Baader–Meinhof Gang (Baader-Meinhof-Gruppe / Baader-Meinhof-Bande /de/), was a West German far-left militant group founded in 1970 and active until 1998, considered a terrorist organisation by the West German government.
+The Red Army Faction (Rote Armee Fraktion, /de/; RAF /de/), also known as the Baader–Meinhof Group or Baader–Meinhof Gang (Baader-Meinhof-Gruppe / Baader-Meinhof-Bande /de/), was a West German far-left militant group founded in 1970, active until 1998, and formally designated a terrorist organisation by the West German government.
 The RAF described itself as a communist and anti-imperialist urban guerrilla group.
 It was engaged in armed resistance against what it considered a fascist state.
 Members of the RAF generally used the Marxist–Leninist term "faction" when they wrote in English.
 Early leadership included Andreas Baader, Ulrike Meinhof, Gudrun Ensslin, and Horst Mahler.

-The RAF engaged in a series of bombings, assassinations, kidnappings, bank robberies, and shootouts with police over the course of three decades.
+The RAF engaged in a series of bombings, assassinations, kidnappings, bank robberies, and shootouts with police over the course of three decades, which was known as the RAF terrorism.
 Its activities peaked in late 1977, which led to a national crisis that became known as the "German Autumn".
-The RAF has been held responsible for 34 deaths, including industrialist and former Nazi SS officer Hanns Martin Schleyer, the Dresdner Bank head Jürgen Ponto, federal prosecutor Siegfried Buback, police officers, American servicemen stationed in Germany, as well as many cases of collateral damage, such as chauffeurs and bodyguards, with many others injured throughout its almost thirty years of activity; 26 RAF members or supporters were killed.
+The RAF has been held responsible for 34 deaths, including industrialist and former SS officer Hanns Martin Schleyer, Dresdner Bank head Jürgen Ponto, federal prosecutor Siegfried Buback, police officers, American servicemen stationed in Germany, as well as many cases of collateral damage, such as chauffeurs and bodyguards, with many others injured throughout its almost thirty years of activity; 26 RAF members or supporters were killed.
 Although better-known, the RAF conducted fewer attacks than the Revolutionary Cells, which is held responsible for 296 bomb attacks, arson and other attacks between 1973 and 1995.
 The group was motivated by leftist political concerns and the perceived failure of their parents' generation to confront Germany's Nazi past, and in later years some ex-members received support from Stasi and other Eastern Bloc security services.

 Sometimes, the group is talked about in terms of generations: